How To Make Homemade Meals Daily – The EASY Way

 This cooked ground meat is used for tacos, spaghetti, enchiladas, or stuffed peppers.
 Or actually any dish calling for ground meat.

-It’s as simple as pulling a portion of that meat from the freezer, heating it up and using it in my recipe.
-No sautéing the onions/garlic first, no cooking the meat until no pink remains & then drain the fat.
+It’s as simple as pulling a portion of that meat from the freezer, heating it up, seasoning the meat and using it in my recipe.
+No sautéing the onions/garlic first, no cooking the meat until no pink remains & draining the fat.
 It’s already been done!

 Endless Soup